KingerNL/KingerNL/README.md

 ## I'm a Student, Engineer, Athletic and developer!!

 - 🌱 I’m currently learning python!!!
-- 🔭 Currently going to school for: Mechanical angineering, with a passion to code.
+- 🔭 Currently going to school for: Mechatronics & Robotics Engineering, with a passion to code.
 - 🥅 2022 Goals: Learn more about c++, Computer Vision and practical applications for code
 - ⚡ Fun fact: I love to play soccar and game